AlainJoss/leaf-segmentator/README.md

 # Leaf Segmentator

-Leaf Segmentator is an application developed with Streamlit, which allows to segment leaf images and translate the segmented area from pixels to square centimeters (cm²).
+Leaf Segmentator is an application developed with Streamlit, which allows to segment a leaf from the image-background and compute its area in cm².

 ## Features and Usage